Cathedral of Saint John the Baptist (Charleston, South Carolina): Sacred Heart Chapel

-Prior to 1968, the bishop sat in front of the altar.
-The Blessed Sacrament was removed to this altar so that the bishop would not have his back to the reserved sacrament.
+Prior to 1968, when the bishop sat in front of the altar for a liturgical ceremony, the Blessed Sacrament was removed to this side altar so that the bishop would not have his back to the reserved sacrament.
 In 2008, the chapel briefly became the Chapel of Saint Paul for the Year of Saint Paul.
 Then in 2009, it became the Sacred Heart Chapel, housing an early 1900s statue of the Sacred Heart of Jesus with hands extended in blessing.

 Blessed Virgin Mary Chapel

 This chapel is sometimes referred to as Our Lady of the South Chapel.
-It was purchased during the American Civil War by Bishop Patrick Lynch, who had served as secret emissary to the Vatican for the Confederate States of America.
+The statue was purchased during the American Civil War by Bishop Patrick Lynch, who had served as secret emissary to the Holy See for the Confederate States of America.

 The altar in this chapel is adorned with an Italian marble statue of the Madonna and the baby Jesus, sculpted by the German artist Ferdinand Pettrich.
 The statue depicts Mary without a head covering, holding the child Jesus as a toddler, which distinguishes from similar sculptures.

 Our Lady of Grace Chapel

-This chapel is the main lower church, primarily used for overflow crowds at mass and as a gathering space after the service.
+This chapel is the main lower church, primarily used for overflow crowds at mass and as a gathering space when needed.
 It was formerly used for daily mass.
 This chapel has a seating capacity of 200 worshippers.

 Saint John the Baptist Crypt Chapel

 This chapel is resting place of the first five bishops of Charleston, along with the remains of Joanna Monica England, sister of Bishop John England.
 The bishops vest in this chapel for mass.

-The chapel contains one altar with a custom, hand-painted altarpiece depicting John the Baptist over the South Carolina landscape.
+The chapel contains a custom, hand-painted altarpiece depicting John the Baptist over the South Carolina landscape.
 He is holding a lamb and is flanked by two angels, one holding a crosier and the other the diocesan coat of arms.
 The chapel contains a niche with a statue of St. Joseph and the child Jesus.